Late-night supper spots in the CBD

 Opening hours: Mon-Sat 24H (Closed on Sundays)

-No matter what you may be craving, the CBD has plenty of supper spots for you to enjoy.
-While most dinner spots may close early, you can hopefully find some new favourites from this list that will please both you and your wallet, giving you something to look forward to during late nights in the office.
+No matter what you may be craving, the central business district has plenty of supper spots for you to enjoy.
+While most dinner spots may close early, you can hopefully find some new favourites from this list that will please both you and your wallet, giving you something to look forward to after late nights in the office.

-For things to do on your off-days, check out:
+For more things to do when the sun goes down, check out:

 Drop us your email so you won't miss the latest news.